erigontech/erigon/README.md

 | 42069 | TCP & UDP | Snap sync (Bittorrent) |  Public |
 |  6060 |    TCP    | Metrics or Pprof       | Private |

-Typically 30303 and 30304 are exposed to the internet to allow incoming peering connections.
-9090 is exposed only internally for rpcdaemon or other connections, (e.g. rpcdaemon -> erigon)
+Typically, 30303 and 30304 are exposed to the internet to allow incoming peering connections.
+9090 is exposed only internally for rpcdaemon or other connections, (e.g. rpcdaemon -> erigon).

 #### `RPC` ports